 We’re always looking through the websites created by the Format community for fresh design inspiration.
-We recently released four brand new themes, and the results haven’t disappointed.
-People have already created some incredible websites using these new designs—from colorful, dynamic layouts to simple, classic portfolios.
+We recently released four brand new templates, and the results haven’t disappointed.
+People have already created some incredible websites using these new designs—from colorful, dynamic layouts to simple, classic online portfolios.

 We decided to share a few of our favorite examples with you for a little boost of website inspiration.
 Here are the best new websites created using Format’s new Premium themes.
 These talented folks are also showcasing some stunning work on their portfolios too, so this list is a solid double serving of creative ideas.

 Photographer Nikita Chorny shoots fashion editorials and events.
 His online portfolio showcases his photography in a horizontal scroll, with captions added to each image for added context.

 London-based photographer Chesco Perez immediately catches the viewer’s eye with the creative layout of his homepage, which utilizes lots of white space and colorful, dynamic transitions between pages.